wapopartners/arctrack/demo/code/track-dom/click/click.md

 Look at `demo/code/click/index.js` to see this example `trackDom` implementation.

-**NOTE**: The demo analytics file that uses `Arctrack` is loaded as a script in `index.html`, but you can just as easily add the code to your main bundle file.
+**NOTE**: The demo analytics file that uses `Arctrack` is loaded as a script tag in `click.html`, but you can just as easily add the code to your main bundle file.